 - 1 Subject to clause 2 below, Council Members shall: - a.
 In writing, record every instance of Prescribed Contact with a developer by noting the: - Developer's name - Date and time of contact - Type of contact - Property or properties within the City of Vincent to which the contact related - Nature of the issue covered in the contact - Council Member response - b.
 Subject to sub-clause (c) below, not more than 10 days after contact with the Developer, provide to the City's Chief Executive Officer the details referred to in sub-clause (a) above. - c.
 Where the Prescribed Contact occurs with a Council Member while he/she is on Approved Leave of Absence, then that Council Member shall provide the information referred to in subclause (a) above to the City's Chief Executive Officer within 10 days of the last day of their Approved Leave of Absence. - d.
-Where the Prescribed Contact occurs in the form of a group email or other correspondence to all Council Members, then the Office of the Mayor shall provide a copy of the same to the Chief Executive Officer for the purpose of compliance with clause 2 and 3 below. - e.
-Where contact occurs prior to the lodgement of a development application, including during the Design Review Panel assessment, the Council Member shall record all contact privately and disclose the contact as an interest at the point that the application is presented to Council.
-At this point such disclosures are to be recorded in the Register of Interests Disclosed at Council Meetings and added to the register of Council Member contact with the Developers. - This Policy does not require Council Members to record contact defined as Exempt Contact.
-Notwithstanding, all written communication to and from Council Members relating to Council business is deemed to be a corporate record and must be provided to the Chief Executive Officer for the record keeping purpose of and inclusion in the City's relevant files, which may be accessible under the Local Government Act 1995 and Freedom of Information Act 1992. - The Chief Executive Officer shall create and thereafter maintain a register of all Council Member contact with the Developers, incorporating the details referred to in sub-clauses 1a and d above.
+Where the Prescribed Contact occurs in the form of a group email or other correspondence to all Council Members, then the Office of the Mayr shall provide a copy of the same to the Chief Executive Officer for the purpose of compliance with clause 2 and 3 below. - e.
+Where contact occurs prior to the lodgement of a development application, including during the Design Review Panel assessment, the Council Member shall disclose the contact as an interest at the point that the application is presented to Council.
+Such disclosures are to be recorded in the Register of Interests Disclosed at Council Meetings. - 2 This Policy does not require Council Members to record contact defined as Exempt Contact.
+Notwithstanding, all written communication to and from Council Members relating to Council business is deemed to be a corporate record and must be provided to the Chief Executive Officer for the record keeping purpose of and inclusion in the City's relevant files, which may be accessible under the Local Government Act 1995 and Freedom of Information Act 1992. - 3 The Chief Executive Officer shall create and thereafter maintain a register of all Council Member contact with the Developers, incorporating the details referred to in sub-clauses 1a and d above.
 Such register shall be made publicly available in an electronic format on the City's website. - 4 The Chief Executive Officer shall ensure the public register referred to in 3 above is updated on a fortnightly basis.